Want to file your tax and wondering which free tax software to use in Canada? We’ve got you covered.

 It is NETFILE-certified and also includes:

-- Multiyear support, that is you can also file taxes for any year starting from 2010
+- Multi-year support, that is you can also file taxes for any year starting from 2003

-- Step-by-step interview to guide you through preparing your tax and claiming all relevant tax deduction and credit
+- Step-by-step interview to guide you through preparing your tax and claiming all relevant tax deductions and credit

 - Up to 20 tax returns for each year with no income restrictions